This course is all about how to make visual impact in what is a competitive industry, exploring the major influences on interior styling.

 You’ll also have access to our library to use outside of your short course; whilst you can’t reserve or take away books, you are welcome to use them as a resource for research and referencing.

-Five weeks of quality tuition with an experienced tutor.
+Two weeks of quality tuition with an experienced tutor.

 Certificate of attendance upon completion.

 2 weeks (10:00am to 4:00pm)